S0und/S0undTV/README.md

 - UI designed for big screen experience
 - Live streams with chat
-- BTTV and FFZ emote support
+- BTTV, FFZ and 7TV emote support
 - Picture in picture, with customization
 - Live stream preview for easier browsing
 - 'Peekview', easy way to browse for other content while watching a stream